 Our goal is also to use the experience gained from the development of regional cooperation for the purpose of further strengthening and expanding the relations and cooperation of the Republic with the countries of our wider geographical region, including the Gulf States.

-Cyprus' accession to the EU was a milestone in the historicy of the Republic, upgrading its international status and offering a solid foundation on the basis of which it can take concrete initiatives at European and international level.
+The accession of Cyprus to the European Union (EU) was a milestone in the country’s history, upgrading its international status and offering a solid foundation on the basis of which it can take concrete initiatives at European and international level.
+Strengthening Cyprus' participation in the EU is one of its three overarching foreign policy priorities.

-Our vision and main pursuit remains the establishment of a stronger Europe with a more robust presence in the international arena, a Union founded and operating on the basis of equal participation and decision-making by the MS, solidarity, unity and a fair burden-sharing.
-In this context, Cyprus is actively participating in the debate on the Future of Europe.
-Towards this end, the Ministry has public consulted with NGOs, civil society and local authorities to bring the voice and vision of the Cypriot society to tomorrow's Europe, via discussions taking place within the Union.
+Our vision and main pursuit remains the establishment of a stronger EU with a more robust presence in the international arena, a Union founded and operating on the basis of equal participation and decision-making by the Member States, solidarity, unity and a fair burden-sharing.

 Recognizing the fundamental importance and the need to defend the International Law system and the multilateral framework of cooperation that emanates from it, the Republic of Cyprus has become since early on following Independence an active member of many International and Regional Organizations.